earth-observation-network/EON2025/README.md

-# EON Summer School website template
+# EON Summer School 2025

 Please do not push new/updated `.Rmd` or .`qmd` files that run any code directly, but rather render the website locally (on your own computer), and then push the new files to GitHub.
 To render the website locally, you need to use a terminal (not an R console):